bkio/unreal-pixelstreaming-google-cloud-deployment-template/README.md

 Underlining .NET framework is https://github.com/bkio/utilities-dotnet-framework an open-source framework for cloud-component abstraction developed by me.
 It is added to this repository as a submodule.
 ___
+## NOTES:
+If you have not requested for a quota upgrade for GPU usage, you may need to ask for that for ```GPUs (all regions)```.
+For me the initial quota was 0, I got it to be increased up to 4.
+Google responded and increased pretty much instantly.
+___
 ___
 ___
 ## Required environment variables to be set in Github Actions Secrets: